Finding Jesus Part II

 If this is a sign from God, was He telling me that I was doomed? ….
 Was He telling me I was already in Satan’s mouth!?

-Curiously, however, it was not my knowledge that God is love or that God desires that none perish that led me to peace.
-I did not know in that moment if I was counted among the lost sheep or the saved.
+Curiously, however, the thinking that God is love or that God desires that none perish is not what led me to peace.
+I did not know in that moment if I was counted among the lost or the saved.
 I did not know if God really loved me.

 I did not have to figure out where God was; God was where he should be.
 This realization that God is God somehow brought me peace!